TRaSH-Guides/Guides/docs/Misc/Discord-Notifier-Basic-Setup.md

 ### Discord Settings

 <div class="indent-L1 indent-B1">
-Setup your discord channels and your reactions and invite the bot into your channel.
+Setup your discord server, shared channels, reactions and invite the bot into your server.
 </div>

 #### Create the channels

 <div class="indent-L1 indent-B1">
-First thing to do is create a few channels where you receive your notifications.
+First thing to do is create a few channels (in your discord server) where you receive your notifications.

 !!! note:
     I won't be explaining how to setup a discord channel, that's up to you but google has plenty of references.